KevinVan720/morphable_shape/README.md

 ## Getting Started

 First, you need to create a Shape instance.
 The responsive feature means
-you can have a single shape instance that adapts to different window sizes without you calculating the desired dimensions.
+you can have a single shape instance that adapts to different sizes without you calculating the desired dimensions.
 For example, the following
 code will give you a rectangle with a 60 px circular radius at the top
 left corner and a (60 px, 10%) elliptical corner at the bottom right corner.